 Children may eat the lunch provided at Lakewood Elementary or may bring their own lunches from home.
-Students are allowed to bring beverages in a thermos or fruit drink boxes, but are not allowed to bring canned or bottled drinks.
-Unless instructed otherwise by the principal, all meals will be eaten in the cafeteria.
-Lunches may be paid for daily, weekly, or monthly.
-All lunch checks should be made payable to Lakewood Elementary Lunchroom.
+Students are allowed to bring beverages in thermos or fruit drink boxes, but are not allowed to bring canned or bottled drinks.
+No outside food is allowed in the cafeteria unless in a lunchbox.
+Students are able to purchase snacks.